Travel Tips

 Visa Formalities

 For visiting India, all foreigners are required to acquire their VISA in their home country.
-The Government of India has recently launched the Tourist Visa on Arrival (TVoA) enabled with Electronic Travel Authorization (ETA) Scheme for a number of countries.
-Please check with Indian mission in your country if you come under this scheme.
-Once your E-VISA is confirmed, please remember to carry a paper print out of the E-VISA which you would require to present on arrival.
-Showing E-VISAs on phones or tablets is not accepted by the visa/immigration authorities.
+Citizens of most countries can now obtain their e-visa online.
+Please check if your country is covered under this scheme on the official website: https://indianvisaonline.gov.in/visa/tvoa.html We strongly recommend that you take a Multiple Entry e-Tourist visa for at least 1-year duration.
+Once your E-VISA is confirmed, please remember to carry a paper printout of the E-VISA which you will require to present on arrival.

 Currency